saul singer 88.

 Jesus and his disciples scrupulously observed Jewish law, the New Testament says.
 "The man who infringes even the least of the commandments and teaches others to do the same will be considered the least in the kingdom of heaven," Jesus said in Matthew.

-It was only after the Roman destruction of the Temple in 70 CE that Paul reinterpreted such thinking, declaring that, since no Jew could avoid breaking the law, the law was "a curse."
-In Galatians Paul claims, "Christ redeemed us from the curse of the law," and in Romans, "we conclude that a man is put right with God only through faith and not by doing what the law commands."
+Later on Christians came to interpret obedience to the law more narrowly, essentially defining their new religion in terms of liberation from such strictures.
+In Galatians, for example, Paul states, "Christ redeemed us from the curse of the law," and in Romans, "we conclude that a man is put right with God only through faith and not by doing what the law commands."